nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 ### Linear Regression
 - **Purpose:** Can be used for linear relationships where the feature variables are numeric or categorical and the target is something on a continuous numeric scale.
 A linear regression model is helpful for evaluating a relationship between variables.
 - **Evaluation Metrics:**
-  - Mean Squared Error (MSE)
+  - Mean Squared Error (MSE): Shows the average squared difference between actual and predicted values, where a lower value means a better model
-  - Root Mean Squared Error (RMSE)
+  - Root Mean Squared Error (RMSE): The difference between actual and predicted values, in the same units as the target, a lower value means a better model
-  - R² Score
+  - R² Score: Shows the proportion of variance that the model accounts for.
+On a scale from 0 - 1, a score closer to 1 indictates a model that better accounts for variance

 ### Logistic Regression
 - **Purpose:** Can be used with a binary target variable and numeric features to evaluate the probability of something happening.
 A logisitc regression may be the best option if the goal is to see how the selected features impact the outcome's probability.